Projects per year

 Research interests

-I am a Lecturer in Health and Exercise Psychology and Chartered Psychologist based at the Department for Health at the University of Bath.
-My broad research interests include physical activity, mental health, behaviour change and digital health.
+Dr Lambert is a Lecturer in Health and Exercise Psychology at the Department for Health at the University of Bath.

-I have published in leading peer-reviewed journals and presented my work at national and international academic conferences.
-I have also successfully attracted more than £850k of external funding as lead and co-applicant from NIHR, ESRC and the Welcome Trust.
+Dr Lambert has published in leading peer-reviewed journals and presented his work at national and international academic conferences.
+He has also successfully attracted more than £1,200,000 of funding as lead and co-applicant from NIHR, ESRC, AWP and the Welcome Trust.

 Other responsibilities